hollzzar/psychonomics-poster/README.md

 I have included the abstract for my poster below.

 *Many speakers of Southern United States English use a verb construction called a **double modal**, which comprises two consecutive auxiliary verbs.
 For example, the sentence “She said we **might could** go Tuesday” combines the modals **might** and **could**, which is not standard in Mainstream American English (MAE).
 While previous sociolinguistic research has studied syntactic variation across American English, very little psycholinguistic research has explored the relationship between intralingual diversity and language processing.
 The present study used Event-Related Potential (ERP) analysis to investigate online auditory comprehension of double modals versus single modals in MAE listeners.
-Results revealed that double modals elicited an early left-anterior negativity (ELAN) followed by a P600 efect, which suggests that unfamiliar dialectal variation in syntax engages both automatic detection of deviations from standard word-category rules and sentence-level syntactic reanalysis.
+Results revealed that double modals elicited an early left-anterior negativity (ELAN) followed by a P600 effect, which suggests that unfamiliar dialectal variation in syntax engages both automatic detection of deviations from standard word-category rules and sentence-level syntactic reanalysis.
 These fndings are interpreted in light of descriptive theories of language processing.*